deffence1776/kotlin-validationSpec/README.md

 ```
 ## Complex Object

-Here is a sample code for validating a complex object.
+Here is a sample code for validating a complex object for your domain.
 The object has nested and private property.

  ```kotlin